 - 1. This is a development approval issued under the City of Vincent Local Planning Scheme No. 2 and the Metropolitan Region Scheme only.
 It is not a building permit or an approval to commence or carry out development under any other law.
 It is the responsibility of the applicant/owner to obtain any other necessary approvals and to commence and carry out development in accordance with all other laws. - 2.
 If the development the subject of this approval is not substantially commenced within a period of two years, or another period specified in the approval after the date of determination, the approval will lapse and be of no further effect. - 3.
 A further two years is added to the date by which the development shall be substantially commenced, pursuant to Schedule 4, Clause 4.2 of the Clause 78H Notice of Exemption from Planning Requirements During State of Emergency signed by the Minister for Planning on 8 April 2020. - 4.
 If an applicant or owner is aggrieved by this determination there is a right of review by the State Administrative Tribunal in accordance with the Planning and Development Act 2005 Part 14.
 An application must be made within 28 days of the determination. - 5.
 All storm water produced on the subject land shall be retained on site, by suitable means to the full satisfaction of the City.
 No further consideration shall be given to the disposal of stormwater 'offsite' without the submission of a geotechnical report from a qualified consultant.
 Should approval to dispose of stormwater 'offsite' be subsequently provided, detailed design drainage plans and associated calculations for the proposed stormwater disposal shall be lodged together with the building permit application working drawings. - 6.
-This approval is only for the patio addition associated with the existing Shop land use.
-The Unlisted Use (Shisha Lounge) will be required to remain ceased and any other works subject to the application will be required to be removed.
-Any use of the patio for a different activity that is not associated with the approved Shop land use, and that is not an Unlisted Use (Shisha Lounge) or the like, may require development approval prior to it occurring. - 7.
+This approval is for the patio addition only.
+The use and other works subject to the application will be required to be ceased or removed.
+Use of the patio for a different operation other than what was subject to the application may require a development application to be submitted and development approval to be received. - 7.
 Within twenty eight days (28) days of the issue date of this approval, a Building Approval Certificate Application, including architectural drawings and building compliance report, prepared by a qualified Practicing Building Consultant demonstrating the building complying with the relevant Building Code of Australia (BCA) requirements, shall be submitted to and approved by the City Building Services team.
 The cost of this service is to be borne by the applicant/owner(s). - 8.
 This is approval is not an authority to ignore any constraint to development on the land, which may exist through statute, regulation, contract or on title, such as an easement or restrictive covenant.
 It is the responsibility of the applicant and not the City to investigate any such constraints before commencing development.
-This approval will not necessarily have regard to any such constraint to development, regardless of whether or not it has been drawn to the City's attention. - 9.
-The applicant is responsible for ensuring that all lot boundaries as shown on the approved plans are correct.
+This approval will not necessarily have regard to any such constraint to development, regardless of whether or not it has been drawn to the City's attention. - The applicant is responsible for ensuring that all lot boundaries as shown on the approved plans are correct.